Gourav004/TruTalk/frontend/src/notes.md

   - create a JWT token with JWT.sign (unique id : user id , secretKey , expiresIn : "2d")
   - wrap it in a cookie (with some params for safety)

+-> HOW to MAKE A Cookie
+   - use Sign with all the args
+   - write it in cookie under a name.

 -> Login API
 Validate all the data (check if email and password are provided) Find user in the database using User.findOne({ email })